lbarbaglia/traefik2-config/README.md

 - HTTP redirect to HTTPS
 - Let's Encrypt auto-generated certificates via HTTP challenge

+## Be careful as the Traefik dashboard is configured as *insecure*.
+You can comment [line 20](https://github.com/lbarbaglia/traefik-config/blob/5515a58233d8e41b61b1d40c3c800519a2d2c9ca/traefik.toml#L20) of traefic.toml to prevent this behavior

 ## Installation
 1. Clone the repository
 2. You first have to create an empty "acme.json" file at the base of this folder.
 Then set the correct permissions.